ally-Y06/cs-2450/assignments/journal.md

 //2450 Journal//

+//10-16-25//
+I learned about tinydb from documentation, like how to enter and modify the values being stored.
+It's basically a python dictionary but you use query and search.

 //10-8-25//
 I learned about pair programming and callback functions (which have similar functionality to buttons because they allow events).